5 years at Microsoft, my lucky story!

 Congratulations, Luiz on your anniversary!

-Luck doesn’t come from 5 years back.
+But luck doesn’t come from just the last 5 years.
 That luck started in 2004 – 15 years ago when I was 15 years old.
-I started to go to Technical High School.
-This luck led me to receive an offer to start my first internship for 2 or 3 months at the Data Processing Laboratory of Colégio Bagozzi, right after starting my technical course.
+I started attending Technical High School, which led to an offer to start my first internship for 2 or 3 months at the Data Processing Laboratory of Colégio Bagozzi, right after beginning my technical course.
 I was a hard-working student with a high desire to learn.
-I studied in the morning, did an internship in the afternoon, and a technical course at night.
-Leaving home every day around 6:30 AM and returning around 11:30 PM.
-The internship was like any other; I did everything in the laboratory, kept all machines running fine, helped students, building computers all day, adding and removing parts, installed operating systems, Windows NT/98/2000/ME/Linux, email servers and other things to keep the High School running.
-There was still time to create some software in VB 4/6 and Delphi for friends’ pizzeria!
-Thanks, @Sergio Otacilio, first boss, longtime friend, first mentor.
-My luck here was to find you.
+I studied in the morning, interned in the afternoon, and attended my technical course at night, leaving home every day around 6:30 AM and returning around 11:30 PM.

-After some years working in the area, I went to look for new opportunities in a small company, which again had @Rogerio Cordeiro putting me in contact with the company’s owner.
-In this small company, but with great potential, I met my third luck, @Matheus Safraid, who taught me many things professionally and for life.
-We became so friends that I am your best man, and you can bet that it will be my best man when I get married.
 Although my focus was working at Microsoft, I learned to be more agnostic about technology here in this company.
 Many of the things we worked on were from Microsoft, and anyone who knows me knows that I was always a fan.
 However, I worked with several other technologies that opened my mind and made me a better professional.
-You are one of the greatest luck I have, a friend for life; I admire you so much.
+You are one of the greatest pieces of luck I have, a friend for life; I admire you so much.
 Thank you.

-After some time, I came back to ESAT with a different mind, with new ideas, and more mature.
-I took on many new responsibilities and learned much more than I imagined I could learn at the company I worked for before.
+After some time, I returned to ESAT with a different mindset, new ideas, and more maturity.
+I took on many new responsibilities and learned much more than I imagined I could at the company I worked for before.
 This time, I was lucky again.
-The luck here was to have an old friend @Guilherme Karatchuk as a new boss and show more of what I learned in my time off.
-He has already worked with me and was a great friend since the first time in the company.
+The luck here was having an old friend, @Guilherme Karatchuk, as a new boss and showing more of what I learned in my time off.
+He already worked with me and has been a great friend since the first time in the company.
 It was a giant partnership; we worked on several projects together, which certainly contributed to my growth.
 Thank you.
-Another significant guy during this company was @Jimi Roy, friend, manager, mentor.
-It is part of the great ones that I admire, along with several that I have met.
-If anyone taught me to have a corporate stance and analytical thinking at work, it was you.
-Thank you very much.
-I don’t deserve so much luck.

 During that time, I tried several interviews in the IT area, but unfortunately, I didn’t get any sponsors to pay for the work visa and the job offer.
 The country was in crisis in 2011, and I knew it would be tough; even so, I did about 40 interviews in 6 months.
 If I had passed one, I probably wouldn’t have returned to Brazil anytime soon, and that would have been a huge departure from my career plan to join Microsoft, but I was delighted there, and it certainly wouldn’t have been bad.
 But at that time, I was not just studying.
 On the contrary, I tried to apply many software ideas to build my startup and maybe get rich.
-Perhaps due to lack of maturity or even knowledge in some administration areas, they did not work, but I still use that learning and experience to date, and it certainly helped me achieve my goals.
+Perhaps due to a lack of maturity or even knowledge in some administration areas, they did not work, but I still use that learning and experience today, and it certainly helped me achieve my goals.

 Before returning, I had already contacted some companies in Curitiba and had some interviews scheduled.
 I arrived doing interviews, and again luck knocked on the door, and I met @Horst Hunger, a giant with a giant heart, the best manager I ever had in Curitiba, a perfect guy at what he does, technical and with a huge soft skill to deal with people.
-It offered me an excellent job opportunity that would be the watershed of my career.
+He offered me an excellent job opportunity that would be the watershed of my career.
 I started working as a Software Architect / Cloud Computing at TechResult when practically nothing was said about Microsoft Azure or Amazon.
 I was also an ALM / DevOps consultant as in all other companies.
-Here, I was not only lucky, but I was also lucky. @Horst who gave me the opportunity and taught me a lot before and after this company. @Leandro Prado, whoever later you will understand the importance that has in my dream. @Daniel Oliveira, a model I have followed for a long time before joining this company because I have known him since mid-2008, where he followed a very similar path and which has the career that I mirror as an example.
-When I joined the company, I already worked at Microsoft, which always helped me a lot, like a career guide, an excellent mentor.
+Here, I was not only lucky, but I was also lucky. @Horst who gave me the opportunity and taught me a lot before and after this company. @Leandro Prado, whoever later you will understand the importance that has in my dream. @Daniel Oliveira, a model I followed for a long time before joining this company because I have known him since mid-2008, when he followed a very similar path and which has the career that I mirror as an example.
+When I joined the company, he already worked at Microsoft, which always helped me a lot, as a career guide, and an excellent mentor.
 Thank you, you were exceptional and essential to my growth.
 How lucky my friends!

 Up to that point, you may have wondered about my college, which was a key point and mandatory requirement for joining Microsoft.
-Yes, I wasn’t finished yet, I came back from where I left off after returning from Ireland, but I still had a good way to go since I didn’t give the focus I should have, failing some subjects, missing some classes to focus on lectures, training that I ministered or work.
+Yes, I wasn’t finished yet.
+I came back from where I left off after returning from Ireland, but I still had a good way to go since I didn’t give the focus I should have, failing some subjects, and missing some classes to focus on lectures, training that I ministered or work.
 I ended up only here, during that company.
 It was gratifying to have a degree, despite being a clear example that it doesn’t count for more than practical experience.
 At my graduation, which would take place after the next part of the story, another phase was over, and my teachers made a point of remembering that one of the students was working at Microsoft.
 In addition to a huge honor, I am thrilled to have been remembered.

 Thank you, @Marcelo Szostak, for being my advisor, teacher, and friend for so many years.
 You made me understand why focusing on college is so important, and as arrogant as I was, thinking that I didn’t need to be in college to do my job, you were patient and did everything you could to help me achieve that goal.
 I was fortunate to find you on that path.